Death Penalty Information Center

 DPIC IN THE MEDIA

-(Above, DPIC's current and former Executive Directors, Robert Dunham and Richard Dieter)
+(Top left, Meet the Press host Chuck Todd uses DPIC data in a discussion of capital punishment.
+Above, DPIC's current and former Executive Directors, Robert Dunham and Richard Dieter)

 For two decades, DPIC has served the media with analysis and information on issues concerning capital punishment.
 The Center’s reports and press releases are widely quoted and consulted by reporters in the United States and around the globe.
 The following is a sample of our most notable media coverage this past year: